 Carbon fiber is lightweight, noncorrosive, and virtually impossible to stretch.
 With a tensile strength of more than 350,000 psi, it is up to 10 times stronger than steel.
 Accordingly, high-quality carbon fiber provides an alternative to such intrusive methods as installing steel beams with heavy equipment to brace and shore up foundation walls: no digging, jackhammering, and moving utilities and ductwork are required.

 A foundation's structural integrity becomes compromised when hydrostatic and lateral earth pressures exceed the strength of a concrete or masonry wall.
 As lateral pressures press upon the foundation, basement or crawl space walls bow inward.
 Its effectiveness in counteracting such tendencies is based on standard engineering principles following Hookes law and a linear stress/strain relationship.
-For every action there is a reaction, the action is the soil pressing on the basement wall and the reaction is the carbon fiber applying a resistant force, making the wall stronger to help eliminate shifting, cracking, and bowing.
+For every action there is a reaction.
+The action is the soil pressing on the basement wall.
+The reaction is the carbon fiber applying a resistant force, making the wall stronger.
+This helps eliminate shifting, cracking, and bowing.

 Carbon fiber fabric is placed over basement wall cracks to provide strength to the cracked area.
 No drilling is necessary as with other crack repair systems.
 The advantages of using carbon fiber fabric to repair wall cracks are: